I Introduction

 (b) Lacking Proper Defendants

 It was an arduous journey for a victim like Ellis to deal with the Church hierarchy to seek recovery.
-This is because traditionally Churches and States are independent of each other.
+This was because traditionally Churches and States operated independently of each other.
 Under the protection of the Trust Property Act, [34] ‘rules of ecclesiastical law do not translate automatically into contractual, trust or other secular rules.’
 [35] Even if certain abuse occurred within such religious bodies, the court would not treat it as being ‘amounting to an enforceable contract’, or sometimes ‘it was open to such religious bodies…to resort to the courts to uphold or enforce proprietorial claims.’[36]
 Unfortunately, neither statute nor common law could provide absolute protection to victims against the religious institution, especially because ‘Roman Catholic Church in a particular place would appear to have a much more complex structure.’
 [37]

 In 2018, both Houses passed the Civil Liability Amendment (Organisational Child Abuse Liability) Bill 2018, which aims at closing the loophole of ‘Ellis defence’.